-At Least 27 Dead After Shooting In Kabul; Taliban Denies Responsibility
+At Least 27 Dead After Shooting In Kabul; Taliban Deny Responsibility

 Gunmen opened fire on a memorial ceremony Friday in Kabul, killing at least 27 people and wounding dozens more in the first major attack in the Afghan capital since the U.S. signed a peace framework with the Taliban late last week.
 Several prominent politicians, including the country's chief executive and recent presidential candidate, Abdullah Abdullah, were in the audience but escaped unharmed.